traefik/traefik/docs/content/routing/services/index.md

     The default cookie name is an abbreviation of a sha1 (ex: `_1d52e`).

+!!! info "MaxAge"

+    By default, the affinity cookie will never expire as the `MaxAge` option is set to zero.

+    This option indicates the number of seconds until the cookie expires.
+    When set to a negative number, the cookie expires immediately.

 !!! info "Secure & HTTPOnly & SameSite flags"

     By default, the affinity cookie is created without those flags.